Ganasagar/GeDigital-k8s-workshop/Day1/README.md

 ```
 Note: Give it a couple of minutes AWS takes a few minutes to provision a new Loadbalancer

-6. Review your serice endoint information.
+6. Review your service endoint information.
 ```bash
 kubectl get service
 ```